Dimosthenis Theocharidis

 Dimosthenis Theocharidis (Δημοσθένης Θεοχαρίδης; 10 July 1914 – 20 February 2019) was a Greek lawyer and politician.
-He served as MP for Florina with various parties for many terms.
+He served as MP for Florina, with various parties, for many terms.
 He was elected for a total of eight terms, matching Georgios Andreadis's record.
-Prior to his death he was the oldest living politician in New Democracy.

 Career

-He was born on 10 July 1914 in Agrapadies, Florina, the son of Michail and Soultana.
+He was born on 10 July 1914 in Agrapadies, the son of Michael and Soultana.
 He studied and practiced law.

-He was elected MP for Florina with EPEK in 1951 and 1952, and for Florina-Kastoria with EPEK (part of the Liberal Democratic Union coalition) in 1956.
-He was reelected for Florina with Centre Union in 1961, 1963 and 1964.
-During the 1967-1974 dictatorship he was arrested and imprisoned in the prison of Marousi.
+He was elected MP for Florina with EPEK, in 1951 and 1952 and for Florina-Kastoria with EPEK (part of the Liberal Democratic Union coalition), in 1956.
+He was reelected for Florina with Centre Union, in 1961, 1963 and 1964.
+During the 1967-1974 dictatorship, he was arrested and imprisoned, in the prison of Marousi.

 In 1974, after the fall of the dictatorship, he was a candidate MP for Florina with Centre Union – New Forces, getting 4,464 votes.
-In 1977 he again ran unsuccessfully in Florina with the Union of the Democratic Centre.
+In 1977, he again ran unsuccessfully in Florina, with the Union of the Democratic Centre.

-He was reelected with New Democracy in 1981 with 7,007 votes and again in 1985.
+He was reelected with New Democracy in 1981, with 7,007 votes and again in 1985.

 He was also, as personally chosen by Karamanlis, General Secretary of Northern Greece.

-His funeral service was conducted in the Metropolitan Church of Saint Panteleimon of Florina.
+Death

+Theocharidis died in the early hours of 20 February 2019, after a few days of hospitalization, aged 104.
+His funeral took place on 21 February 2019 and he was buried in the cemetery of his hometown.
+At the time of his death, at age 104, he was the oldest living politician of New Democracy.